NHSDigital/electronic-prescription-service-account-resources/README.md

 Workflows are in the .github/workflows folder

 - `combine-dependabot-prs.yml`: Workflow for combining dependabot pull requests.
 Runs on demand
 - `pull_request.yml`: Called when pull request is opened or updated.
 Creates change sets for stacks against dev.
-The changesets are named <stack_name>-PR<PR_NO>
+The changesets are named <stack_name>-pr-<PR_NO>
 - `quality_checks.yml`: Runs check-licenses and linting against the repo.
 Called from pull_request.yml and release.yml
 - `release.yml`: Run when code is merged to main branch or a tag starting v is pushed.
 Creates versioned changesets that are executed after being reviewed.
 - `pr-link.yaml`: This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.